samuelmbp/weather-app/README.md

 -   View Current Weather: See the current temperature, condition, wind speed, humidity, and more.
 -   Check Hourly Forecast: Browse the weather forecast for each hour, including temperature and chance of rain.
--   Daily Forecast: Review the weather outlook for the upcoming days.
 -   Manage Todos: Create and delete personal tasks to keep track of things to do.

 ## Technologies Used